lektor/lektor-archive/README.md

 Downloadable releases are on github: [go to releases](https://github.com/mitsuhiko/lektor/releases)

+If you want to use the command line version make sure to install it as Python package into a virtualenv and to build the js files before:

+    $ pip install --editable .
+    $ make build-js

 So how do you use it?
 Just launch the app and open a project like the example project.
-To get access to the command line executables you can go to Lektor -> Install Shell Command.
+If you installe the GUI and you want to get access to the command line executables you can go to Lektor -> Install Shell Command.

 Afterwards you can use the `lektor` executable from the command line.